**This post may contain affiliate links that help fund Adventure School at no cost to you.**

 They put on their harnesses and helmets away from the cliff.
 They brought several slings, a 20’ length of webbing, a cordollette, and a grip of locking carabiners for their anchor supplies.

-Anju found nearby rock horn about 10 feet back from the top of the cliff and basket hitched the length of webbing that had been tied in a loop with a water knot around the horn so it extended out toward the cliff.
+Anju found a nearby rock horn about 10 feet back from the top of the cliff and basket hitched the length of webbing that had been tied in a loop with a water knot around the horn so it extended out toward the cliff.
 She clipped her personal anchor system into the webbing before she stepped out toward the edge of the cliff with the slings for the anchor.

 Because she was clipped into the webbing, she felt confident approaching the 60’ drop they would soon be climbing.